Return of football renews fears over more virus spread

 “You’re going to get cases and exposures,” Adalja said.
 “At a big event like a football game or a concert, you’re going to have chains of transmission that could get started and you have to have the infrastructure to do the contact tracing.
 Otherwise, it’s difficult to keep exposures from setting off chains of transmission.”

+In Greece, health officials announced the highest daily total of COVID-19 infections since the start of the pandemic, while additional restrictive measures have been imposed in parts of northern Greece to combat outbreak clusters.

+There’s also a new record number of cases in Israel with just over 4,000 new cases on Thursday.
+The news comes as authorities consider imposing another full lockdown ahead of the Jewish High Holidays.

 Johnson reported from Washington state.
 Galvan reported from Phoenix.
+Associated Press writer Sophia Eppolito in Salt Lake City, Utah, contributed to this report.